-Here are some key features of our software for fun runs, jog-a-thons, and walks:
+Here are some key features of our software for fun runs and walks:

-- We make sure that registration is easy.
+- We make sure that registration is easy and secure.

 - Leaderboards and fundraising thermometers that help to motivate your participants.

 - Easy entry of offline donations and checks.

-- A prize management system that offers easy reporting and prize widgets
+- A customizable prize management system that offers easy reporting and prize widgets.

 - Free pricing options!

 Tiered Sponsorship Levels for Event Sponsors

-- Advertisements: Consider the different locations where the sponsor’s logo can be exposed to the runners and event supporters.
-For example, if you have a step-and-repeat backdrop for people to take photos, offer the larger sponsors of $1,000 or more an opportunity to include their logo on the backdrop (so it appears in every photo taken).
+- Advertisements: Consider where the sponsor’s logo can be displayed to the runners and event supporters.
+For example, if you have a step-and-repeat backdrop for people to take photos, offer the more significant sponsors of $1,000 or more an opportunity to include their logo on the backdrop (so it appears in every photo taken).
 Your school website provides another place for sponsorship promotion.
 Another incentive is to allow sponsors to set up a table at the event and hand out free giveaways and promotional materials.